 Both basic and in-service training services are provided to our 14 police departments across the U.T.
 System by the academy.
 Training is managed and coordinated with TCOLE through the Office of Director of Police.
-Training classes can be open to law enforcement agencies across the state, or available to U.T.
+Training classes can be open to law enforcement agencies across the state, or closed to U.T.
 System Police only, dependent on the topics of instruction.
 Training directly sponsored by the academy meets or exceeds TCOLE requirements and is reported as continuing education credit.

-As of Basic Police Officer Certification class number 94, beginning in January 2013, both the University of Phoenix and Tarleton State University have indicated that if police cadets otherwise met their institutions’ respective enrollment requirements then 30 hours of college credit would be awarded for successful completion of the Basic Peace Officer Certification course.
+As of Basic Police Officer Certification class number 94, beginning January of 2013, both the University of Phoenix and Tarleton State University have indicated that if police cadets otherwise met their institutions’ respective enrollment requirements then 30 hours of college credit would be awarded for successful completion of the Basic Peace Officer Certification course.

 Cadets from a number of other law enforcement agencies in the State of Texas have attended Basic Training Schools at the academy:

 - Capitol Police - DPS

 - Huston-Tillotson College

 - Kyle, Texas Police Department

 - Saint Edwards University

 - San Marcos, Texas Police Department

 - Southern Methodist University